CarlPanda2000/nativeamericans-chumash.github.io/README.md

     <h1>About the Creator</h1>

     <p>Hello!
 I am Carl_Panda2000.
-But, Carl_Panda2000 isn&#x27t my Github username.
+But, Carl_Panda2000 isn't my Github username.
 I'm in 4th grade.
 You might think a forth-grader can't do this much!
 But, they can!
 To get back to what I want to talk about, I am researching about the Chumash in class.
 Well, obviously, the teachers would not make us create a website.
 This is just for fun!
 I created this website on Khan Academy, then copy and pasted it on W3Schools, Then I pasted it on Github.
 Sorry, though, it ends in <q>.github.io</q>.
 But, <q>.com</q> costs money, so thats why it ends in <q>.github.io</q>.
 Instead of me playing video games, I created this website.
 This is my first website, I feel so proud, so please like this to make me more proud, I would very appreciate it a lot.
 Thank you for your time!</p>
 <br>
 <br>